OsborneSupremacy/poker-charidema/README.md

 As I've been using messaging classes, I've thought of some guidelines that helps them be used the correct way.
 My use of them in this application doesn't always follow these guidelines, but I intend to refactor as I go.

 * Immutable.
+* Should not use inheritance (use composition instead, when needed).
-* Should not contain any logic.
+* Should not contain any behavior.
-    * If we want any behavior, we should use an extension method or something else.
+    * If we want behavior, we should use an extension method or something else.
 * No dependencies.
 * All properties are required.